Centre for Organization and Time (COT)

-On November 3rd, COT hosted a webinar with Professor Jonatan Pinkse from the University of Manchester.
+On December 7th, COT hosted a webinar with Professor Daniel Geiger from the University of Hamburg.

-The webinar was very successful with more than 30 attendants who contributed to an interesting discussion after Jonatan Pinkse's thought-provoking talk.
+The webinar was very successful with more than 30 attendants from all over the world who contributed to an interesting discussion after Daniel Geiger's interesting presentation.

 @bout Time Seminar Series